Edw590/AdvancedCommandsDetection/README.md

 Have a look on the "TODO.md" file.

 ### - Project status
 Ongoing, but possibly slowly since I'm a student, so I may not have that much time to work on this.
+I also come here more rarely, mostly when I need VISOR to do something that requires an update here.
+Else I normally prefer to keep adding features to VISOR.
+Though, there's the TODO list...
+Not much time either.
+Heh.

 ### - License
 This project is licensed under Apache 2.0 License - http://www.apache.org/licenses/LICENSE-2.0.